kennyb-222/AutoBrew/README.md

 ##### Notes
-This has only been tested on macOS Catalina 10.15 fresh installations
+This has only been tested on macOS Catalina and macOS Big Sur